 \section{Problem Statement}

-We consider decoding algorithms for language models, where models receive an input prompt and aim to generate a fluent and coherent continuation.
+We consider decoding approaches for open-ended language generation, where the language models receive an input prompt and aim to generate a fluent and coherent continuation.
 Specifically, we consider a relatively short prompt of length $n$, denoted as $\xprompt = x_1 \cdots x_n$, where $x_i$ is a token in the vocabulary $\mathcal{V}$.
 The decoder must generate continuations of length $m$, denoted as $\xcont = x_{n+1}, \cdots, x_{n+m}$.